logfellow/logstash-logback-encoder/README.md

 The encoder will prepare the output JSON and pass it to given _payloadConverter_, which will then convert it to a proper format.

-The logstash-logback-encoder library contains `LumberjackPayloadConverter`.
+The logstash-logback-encoder library contains `net.logstash.logback.encoder.converter.LumberjackPayloadConverter`, which adds additional metadata to serialized output, which are needed by Lumberjack protocol.
-It can be used in situation when it is needed to reuse Beats input (in Logstash or Graylog for example) that is also used by Filebeat (or other tools).

 #### Providers for LoggingEvents